 How can you implement it?

 - How to add a contact form on WordPress: Luckily for WordPress users, this is the land of the abundant plugins.
-A very popular option is Contact Form 7.
-To add it, go to your WordPress Admin Panel and click on Plugins on the left menu, Add New, and in the search bar enter ‘Contact Form 7’.
-After you download, install and activate the plugin, then you can add a form.
-Detailed instructions on how to do so are here.
+To add the plugin to your site, go to your WordPress Admin Panel and click on Plugins on the left menu, Add New, and in the search bar enter the plugin you’ve decided to try, for instance ‘Contact Form 7’ or ‘Ninja Forms’.
+After you download, install and activate the plugin, then you can add a form to your site.

-- How to add a contact form on Wix: to add a form on Wix, in their App Market you can choose from a number of contact form apps, such as 123 Form Builder and Builder Plus.
+- How to add a contact form on Wix: to add a form on Wix, in their App Market you can choose from a number of contact form apps, such as 123 Form Builder and Epic Forms & Payments.
 Reviews for each app are available so you know which one fits your needs.
 Adding is as easy as clicking Add App.

 - How to add a contact form on Weebly: Weebly has a very intuitive drag-and-drop online form builder or alternatively, you can use a third party service such as jotform.